 - 10 Black Peppercorns

-- 4 tbsp Oil use another tbsp of oil, if needed
+- 4 tablespoon Oil use another tablespoon of oil, if needed

 - 5 Green Chilies slit into half